 Incorrect medication errors

 Incorrect medication errors are when you receive the wrong medication from the pharmacy.
-Instead of giving you a medicine on your prescription, they give you one with a similar sounding name as that medication will most likely have been stored in the same drawer.
+Instead of giving you a medicine on your prescription, they give you one with a similar sounding name.
+The wrong medication will most likely have been stored in the same drawer or in one of the automated medication dispensing systems in use.

 Rather than getting quinine sulphate for leg cramps you may incorrectly be given quetiapine which is for schizophrenia and bipolar disorder.